G-Research/ProjectLinter/CONTRIBUTING.md

 ### Channels
 - GitHub Issues: For bug reports and feature requests
 - Pull Requests: For code changes and reviews
-- Discussions: For general questions and community engagement

 ## License